rasberry/ImageFunctions/Readme.md

 = be able to specify an initial size for functions that create a layer = ? expose the global -# option
   = ? allow user to add empty layer and specify size
+= when removing the last layer, the down button does not gray out on the (now) last item
 </pre>